stitchdata/docs/_data-structure/nested-data-structures-row-count-impact.md

 ---

-## Connecting Subtables to Top Level Records {#connecting-subtables-to-top-level-records}
+## Connecting subtables to top level records {#connecting-subtables-to-top-level-records}

 When subtables are created, Stitch will append a few columns to be used as composite keys that enable you to connect subrecords back to their parent.
 Let's take a look at the schemas for each of the Shopify tables to get a better idea of how this works.